Explore the Benefits of ACCS Membership

 - A full-time student is any student who is on track to graduate with a diploma from the school.
 If the school does not offer diplomas (for example, it is k-6), then a full time student is any student who attends class for the normally allotted time considered “full-time” by the school.
 This definition covers both traditional and on-line schools.

-- For non-traditional scheduled schools: A non-traditional scheduled school has students attending fewer than 21 hours of class per week (recess/lunch are considered a class for this calculation) with the expectation that parents will do some school at home.
+- For shared model schools: A shared model school (non-traditional scheduled school) has students attending fewer than 21 hours of class per week (recess/lunch are considered a class for this calculation) with the expectation that parents will do some school at home.
 Because these schools generally have lower tuition, we adjust the per-student rate.
 We ask that schools not alter their number of students (2 students = 1 student) because this effects our national count of total students in ACCS Schools.
 Rather, we ask that the following guidelines are followed:

 - Students who are not “diploma seeking,” typically who take a class or two as electives, are not counted.
 Do not enter them into the system.

 - We collect pre-k data, but we do not count them in our dues.

 - If a diploma-seeking non-traditional students normally attend fewer than 21 hours per week (recess/lunch included as class hours) and do the remainder of time at home, then we will reduce the total student assessment by $4.
 There is a special box for this number in the membership application.